 Go through the scenarios below, decide which one describes your situation best, and read what you need to do to fix it and get hired!

 If you’re sending out your resume, filling out applications and not hearing back, here are the potential issues…

 1. You’re not tailoring your resume.
 Companies receive a ton of applications for most jobs.
 Your resume is not going to stand out unless you customize it a bit.
 Do this and you’ll get at least double the amount of responses.
 If you’re not doing this, it’s a big reason why you can’t get a job (or even an interview)

 2. You’re not customizing your cover letter or submission email.
 Pick one or two things that caught your eye about the company and made you excited to apply.
 Relate your own skills to that and talk about how you can help them.

 3. You’re not applying for enough jobs.
+You can’t find a job by just applying for a few minutes each day.
 I have friends who are desperate to find a job and then tell me they’re sending out less than five applications per week.
 Not enough.
 Not even close.
 You can check out this case study if you want a great method to apply for jobs quickly and easily online.

 4. If you’re applying for jobs in a new state or city, make sure you’re putting the right thing on your resume.
 Otherwise you might be scaring companies off.

 5. If you have a big gap in employment, you need to address it.
 Write them a cover letter or note explaining the situation.
 It’s a lot better than not saying anything at all.
 You might even be able to explain it right on your resume.

 If you’re getting invited for a few phone interviews, your resume is probably okay.
 But if you’re not getting past those interviews, what you’re doing and saying on the first interview is the reason you can’t find a job.

 So lets talk about what the problem could be…